tspannhw/SpeakerProfile/README.md

 # Tim Spann - Principal Field Engineer, Developer Advocate, Author

-Hi Tim here, I do a lot of great talks and love interacting with the community on various topics.
+Hi, some call me Tim.
+I do a lot of great talks, demos, events and love interacting with the community on various topics.

 ## :wave: Personal information